Milan is the center of commerce and fashion and its train station reflects that, with its gorgeous architecture.

-Milano Centrale is—as the name so aptly suggests—the main train station for this major northern Italian city.
-It was opened in the early 1930s, replacing an older and smaller station, and the imposing design of the facade was intended to showcase the dominance of then-Prime Minister Mussolini's fascist regime.
+Milano Centrale is the main train station for this major northern Italian city.
+It was opened in the early 1930s, replacing an older and smaller station.
+The imposing design of the building’s facade was intended to showcase the dominance of then-Prime Minister Mussolini's fascist regime.
 It's the second-largest station in Italy, behind Roma Termini.

 There are 24 tracks at Centrale, with a soaring glass and metal arched roof over the platforms.
-There is regular daily service to cities throughout Italy, as well as international destinations in other parts of Europe, with 320,000 people per day passing through the station.
+There is regular daily service to cities throughout Italy, as well as international destinations in other parts of Europe.
+Over 320,000 people passing through the station daily.

-On the platform level of the station, there are a few shops and restaurants, as well as an information office, a Sala Freccia Club (across from Track 21, for travelers with a Gold or Platinum CARTAFRECCIA card or an Executive or AV Salottino ticket), and a Sala Blu (next to track four, for passengers with disabilities who need special assistance).
+On the platform level of the station, there are a few shops and restaurants, as well as an information office.
+There is a Sala Freccia Club across from Track 21, for travelers with a Gold or Platinum CARTAFRECCIA card or an Executive or AV Salottino ticket, and a Sala Blu next to track four, for passengers with disabilities who need special assistance.
 There are restrooms next to Track 22.

 The lowest level of the station has shops, restaurants, and an entry to the Milan Metro.
 On the mezzanine and upper levels there are more shops and restaurants.
 The ground level is where you'll find the large ticket office, the KiPoint left luggage facility, a post office, and most of the shops and restaurants in the station.

-You can get to the Centrale Metro station without leaving the building, and just outside you can catch several city bus and tram lines.
+You can get to the Centrale Metro station without leaving the building, and just outside of the train station, you can catch several city bus and tram lines.

 From modern boutique hotels to luxurious historic properties, see below for ideas on where to stay in Milan.